 The Device Management service will have three immediate benefits for you:

 - Safer computing: more effective protection from malware and identity thieves

 - Asset inventory: data for fiscal stewardship and more accurate assistance with problems

-Those update services patch Microsoft and Mac software but usually will not patch 3rd-party apps such as Reader, Flash, and Java.
+Those update services patch Microsoft Windows and Mac OSX software, but usually will not patch 3rd-party apps such as Adobe Acrobat Reader, Flash, and Java.
 Modern malware specifically targets these third-party programs to install on systems that have out-of-date versions of the software.
 Device Management can patch almost every application and will make sure these common vulnerabilities are not exploited by malware.

 You will hardly notice Device Management.
 The agent is very small and only active while doing software and hardware inventory collection, as well as system configuration and software patching/distribution.
 During these activities it may use some computing power or present you with a dialog box.

-Check your "Task Manager" (Windows, must "Show processes from all users") or "Activity Monitor" (Mac, must "View > All Processes") for a process called konea; if its there, your University assigned computer is enrolled.
+Check your "Task Manager" (Windows, must "Show processes from all users") or "Activity Monitor" (Mac, must "View > All Processes") for a process called konea; if it's there, your University assigned computer is enrolled.
 If you are unsure, ask your local IT support representative.

 By all means!
 This will also reduce the amount of interaction you have with Device Management (if there's nothing to patch, it won't need to notify you).
 The recommended means of manually checking/patching web plug-ins is by following the instructions at browsercheck.pepperdine.edu.